British Rail Class 317: Class 317/2

 All vehicles in this batch were constructed at Holgate Road Carriage Works.

 The second batch units were built to operate outer-suburban trains on the Great Northern route from London King's Cross to Stevenage, Cambridge and Peterborough.
 Like the first batch units, they were delivered in BR Blue/Grey livery.
 The units replaced the slam-door Class 312 units, dating from 1975, which subsequently transferred to the Great Eastern Main Line and London-Tilbury-Southend routes.
-Like the DC class 455 units, several aspects of the exterior were modified, with metal hopper ventilators replaced with larger panes of glass and the 'headcode indicator' flat front replaced with a rounded design.
+Like the DC Class 455 units, several aspects of the exterior were modified, with metal hopper ventilators replaced with larger panes of glass and the 'headcode indicator' flat front replaced with a rounded design.

-In 1986, the route came under the control of the newly created Network SouthEast, which introduced a bold new blue, red and white livery.
+In 1986, the route came under the control of the newly created Network SouthEast, which introduced a new blue, red and white livery.
 The extension of the overhead line equipment soon allowed the units to work services on the West Anglia route from London Liverpool Street to Cambridge.
 In 1992, electrification spread north from Cambridge to Ely and King's Lynn, allowing the replacement of locomotive-hauled trains.